 However, if you want to use your own television for the perfect 4K HD experience you will need a set-top box that will translate what is sent over the internet, making it readable for your TV.

 This will come in the form of something like an Amazon Fire TV stick which is reasonably priced and inserts into the back of your TV.
 Several TV providers also offer IPTV services like Virgin Media or BT.
-Plus they often include a set-up box as part of a bundle with a broadband package.
+Plus, they often include a set-up box as part of a broadband and TV bundle package.

 Enter your postcode to find deals near you

 We value your privacy; we only use your postcode to compare offers in your area.